oloapinivad/MiLES/README.md

 * `regimes_fast.R` and `regimes_figures.R`.
 Weather regimes analysis is performed by the first R script.
 It also tries to assign the right weather regimes to its name, saving all to NetCDF data.
 The second provides the figures.

+* `meandering_fast.R`.
+It computes the Meandering Index following the Di Capua and Comou (2016).
+No figures are yet provided.

 * `extra_figures_block.R`.
 This is not called by the wrapper and it provides extra statistics, comparing several experiments with ensemble means, histogram for specific region and Taylor diagrams.

 ## EXECUTION TIMES